Accreditation

 Class Program

-This course is on the theoretical basis of geriatric nursing practice in primary with a focus on the aging patient (young old, old, old-old).
-Acute, episodic, and chronic health problems in primary care are studied.
-Illness assessment and interventions are examined with ethical and legal implications within multicultural population for individuals and aggregates.
-Research, collaboration, and use of both medical and social resources are incorporated, with the focus on critical evaluation of the geriatric client within the family, community, and long-term setting.
-Prerequisites: BIO 560, NSG 619, NSG 622
+The focus of this course is the theoretical basis of geriatric nursing practice in primary care with a focus on young-old, old-old and frail medically complex populations.
+Acute, episodic, chronic health problems, as well health promoting activities, are studied.
+Illness assessment and interventions are examined with ethical and legal implications within multicultural populations for individuals and aggregates.
+Research, collaboration, and the use of both medical and social resources are incorporated, with the focus on critical evaluation of the geriatric patient within the family, community, and long-term setting.
+The goal of the adult/geriatric NP is to utilize evidence in practice designed to improve quality of care, patient safety, and health outcomes.
+Synchronous fully online delivered course theory.

 Class Program